theblacksmith/ts-npm-lint/README.md

 Run `ts-package-lint` in the root of your package to get information about your current setup.

-Run `ts-package-lint --fix-typings` to strip triple slash references from your typing files so that they can be used by directly by other packages.
+Run `ts-package-lint --fix-typings` to strip triple slash references from your typing files so that they can be used directly by other packages.
 Probably this should be part of your build process, after running the typescript compiler.
 In that case just run `npm install ts-package-lint --save-dev` and add something like `"build": "tsc && ts-package-lint --fix-typings"` to the `scripts` section of your `package.json`.